conormcafee/mitso-marketing/src/pages/singles/homepage.md

 ---
+title: >-
+  We deliver smart, tailored and targeted communications to help your business thrive.
 plan: >-
   We believe a strategic approach is essential and we work with you to develop sales and marketing strategies which help to focus your investment in the